Kea: Description

 Orange feathers can be seen under the wing during flight.

-The kea is a large parrot measuring 46 to 50 cm in total length, with some specimens possibly reaching 55 cm.
+The kea is a large parrot measuring 46 to 50 cm in length, with some specimens possibly reaching 55 cm.
+The male is about 5% longer than the female.
 Adult kea weigh between 750 and 1000 g, with males averaging 956 g and females averaging 779 g.
-One source listed the mean adult weight as 922 g It has mostly olive-green plumage with a grey beak having a long, narrow, curved upper beak.
-The adult has dark-brown irises, and the cere, eyerings, and legs are grey.
-It has orange feathers on the undersides of its wings.
-The feathers on the sides of its face are dark olive-brown, the ones on its back and rump are orange-red, and some of the outer wing feathers are dull blue.
-It has a short, broad, bluish-green tail with a black tip.
+The mean adult weight is 922 g.

+It has mostly olive-green plumage: the feathers on the sides of its face are dark olive-brown, the back and rump feathers are orange-red, and some of the outer wing feathers are dull blue.
+The kea has orange feathers on the undersides of its wings, and a short, broad, bluish-green tail with a black tip.
 Feather shafts project at the tip of the tail and the undersides of the inner tail feathers have yellow-orange transverse stripes.

+The adult has dark-brown irises, and the cere, eye-rings, and legs are grey.
+The kea has a grey beak with a long, narrow, curved upper beak.The male's upper beak is 12–14% longer than that of the female.

-The male is about 5% longer than the female, and the male's upper beak is 12–14% longer than the female's.
-Juveniles generally resemble adults, but have yellow eyerings and cere, an orange-yellow lower beak, and grey-yellow legs.
+Juveniles generally resemble adults, but have yellow eye-rings and cere, an orange-yellow lower beak, and grey-yellow legs.